Direct competition results from strong competiton for limited resource: Numerical illustration

 \section{Numerical illustration}

 How good is the approximation of competition through resources by direct competition?
 Beyond the pure theoretical statement in section \ref{sec:ddc}, this can be illustrated thanks to some numerical simulations.
 We have performed such comparisons in the case with mutations given by \eqref{full_mut}.
 We assume that a resource uptake kernel and a distribution of resource supply are Gaussian.
 A trait-dependent (and competition-independent) growth rate takes the maximum at $x=0$.
-We have used the coefficients given as follows \beq K(x,y)=\frac{1}{\sigma_K\sqrt{2\pi}}\exp(-\frac{(x-y)^2}{2\sigma_K^2}),\qquad R_{\rm in}(y)=\frac{M_{\rm in}}{\sigma_{\rm in}\sqrt{2\pi}}\exp(-\frac{y^2}{2\sigma_{\rm in}^2}), \qquad a(x)=1-x^2, \eeq and $m(y)$ is taken as a constant.
+We have used the coefficients given as follows \beq K(x,y)=\frac{1}{\sigma_K\sqrt{2\pi}}\exp\left(-\frac{(x-y)^2}{2\sigma_K^2}\right),\qquad R_{\rm in}(y)=\frac{M_{\rm in}}{\sigma_{\rm in}\sqrt{2\pi}}\exp(-\frac{y^2}{2\sigma_{\rm in}^2}), \qquad a(x)=1-x^2, \eeq and $m(y)$ is taken as a constant.
 See section \ref{sec:model} for the converted kernel of direct competition.
-Throughout this section we have taken $\sigma_k=\sigma_{\rm in}=.5$, $\mu =0.005$ and we vary $\e$, $m$ and $M_{\rm in}$. \\
+Throughout this section we have taken $\sigma_K=\sigma_{\rm in}=.5$, $\mu =0.005$ and we vary $\e$, $m$ and $M_{\rm in}$. \\

-The initial data $n^0$ is a gaussian centered at $-0.8$, the mean variance is denoted by $\mu$ and $R$ is initially chosen equal to $R_{\rm in}$.
-With all our choices of parameters, the solution is inititally monomorphic and undergoes a dimorphic branching.
-Then it stabilizes as depicted in Figure \ref{fig0}. \\
+The initial data $n^0$ is a Gaussian centered at $x=-0.8$ with its variance equal to the mutation rate $\mu$ (in accordance with the analysis in section \ref{mutations}) and $R$ is initially chosen equal to $R_{\rm in}$.
+With all our choices of the remaining parameters $\e$, $m$, $M_{\rm in}$ below, the solution is always initially monomorphic and undergoes a dimorphic branching, then it stabilizes as depicted in Figure \ref{fig0}. \\

-We first show how well approximated is the solution to \eqref{full_mut} by that of \eqref{comp_mut}.
-To do so, choose $m= M_{\rm in}=1$ and choose two values of the parameter $\e$, namely $\e=.1$ and $\e=.001$.
-For $\e=.1$ equilibrium of resource $R\approx R_{\rm in}$ is not achieved since we obtained the relative error $\max \f{|R-R_{\rm in}|}{R_{\rm in}}= .18$ but the case $\e=.001$ can be considered as the direct competition case since $\max \f{|R-R_{\rm in}|}{R_{\rm in}}= .0018$.
-The population density are depicted in Figure \ref{fig1} which show that the dimorphic situation is well kept in both solutions even though the total population is under estimated in the direct competition model by a factor of approximately $25$ percent. \\
+We first compare the dynamics of the full model \eqref{full_mut} and that of the approximated model \eqref{comp_mut}.
+To do so, we set $m= M_{\rm in}=1$ and studied two different values for the parameter $\e$, namely $\e=0.1$ and $\e=0.001$.
+For $\e=0.1$, the relative error $\max \f{|R-R_{\rm in}|}{R_{\rm in}}=0.18$ was significantly large so the equilibrium distribution of resource $R\approx R_{\rm in}$ was not achieved in this case.
+As we decrease $\e$ to $\e=0.001$, we obtained $\max \f{|R-R_{\rm in}|}{R_{\rm in}}=0.0018$ and the resource distribution was well approximated by $R\approx R_{\rm in}$; thus, we expect that our reduction to direct competition model should give a good approximation.
+Numerical comparisons for these cases are depicted in Figure \ref{fig1}, showing that the dimorphic distributions are well conserved in both solutions even though the total population is under-estimated in the direct competition model compared to $\e=0.1$ by a factor of approximately $25\%$. \\